MroziuOfficial/serverfrost-homepage/README.md

 # serverfrost-homepage
-Minimalistic homepage made by myself :))
+Minimalistic homepage I made myself.
+In a near future there will be some of my projects displayed :)